-Typical vehicles on site at TL alignment include 2 trucks, 2-3 excavators and 6 light duty vehicles (LDV), puller and tensioner.
+Typical vehicles on site at all transmission lines include 2 trucks, 2-3 excavators and 6 light duty vehicles (LDV), puller and tensioner.

-Major material required During Construction
+Major Material Required During Construction

 Equipment and material necessary for the construction of the transmission line is presented in Table 3.4.